mlinpl/mlinpl-jekyll-theme/mlss-registration.md

 ---

+<span style="color: #FF5356;">Registration is now closed.
+We thank all the applicants for their interest in the school.
+The results of the application process will be announced on 28th April 2023.</span>

+---

 ## Registration process in short

 1) Submit your extended abstract: <a href="https://openreview.net/group?id=MLinPL.org/2023/MLSS" class="btn btn-default btn-lg"><i class="fa-solid fa-file-pdf"></i> <span class="network-name">Openreview</span></a>